Kylie Jenner And Tyga Splits?

 Fans of the cosmetics mogul were quick to notice the absent Tyga from her photos.
 Did Kylie Jenner and Tyga split?
 This was the question as they wondered what is going on between the young couple.
 It’s been a while since we last saw a photo of the lovebirds.
 Kylie posted her last photo of him on Snapchat on March 8, and they were last seen together in public on March 13 as they headed out to dinner and movie with the rest of the Kardashian-Jenner clan.

-The other hint of the romantic duo was on March 19 when Kylie was Snapchatting with Heather, who is King Trell’s fiancé—a BFF of Tyga.
+The other hint of the romantic duo was on March 19 when Kylie was Snapchatting with Heather, who is King Trell’s fiance — a BFF of Tyga.
 It wasn’t clear if the rapper was spotted in the background.
 So, are Kylie Jenner and Tyga on the verge of splitting up?

 Though both parties haven’t confirmed anything regarding their relationship, a source tells E!
 News that Tyga has moved into his new home in Hollywood Hills last week where he’s been seen “partying and having people over every night.”
 Living the life, huh?
 The insider added that “There’s been no sign of Kylie.”

-Last Friday night, the rapper was seen at the Los Angeles newest hot spot: Avenue Nightclub while Kylie was absent from the party.
-On Saturday, Tyga partied at his favorite nightclub 10ak in L.A. before jetting off to Las Vegas on Sunday for his Daylight Beach Club residency and the launch of Lit Sundays.
+Last Friday night, the rapper was seen at Los Angeles’ newest hot spot, Avenue Nightclub, while Kylie was absent from the party.
+On Saturday, Tyga partied at his favorite nightclub 1Oak in L.A. before jetting off to Las Vegas on Sunday for his Daylight Beach Club residency and the launch of Lit Sundays.
 The 21-year-old reality star was nowhere to be found at his side.
 Maybe Kylie’s too young for these kinds of gigs?
-LOL, we hope so.
-Are they probably calling it quits now?
+Or worse, are they probably calling it quits now?

 The duo took an off time from their relationship every year